-The Mile High City of Denver, Colorado is a great place to live, visit, and play.
-There are so many things to do in Denver that you may find yourself a bit overwhelmed with all of the amazing options.
-Everyone loves Denver – both the people who live here and its visitors alike.
+The Mile High City of Denver, Colorado, is a great place to live, visit, and play.
+There are so many things to do in Denver that you may be overwhelmed with all the amazing options.
+Everyone loves Denver – both the people here and its visitors alike.

 This capital city has everything – world-class museums, professional sports teams, a great food and beverage scene, lovely outdoor spaces, lots of exciting events, and, on top of all that, it’s adjacent to the Rocky Mountains, one of the best playgrounds for activities of all kinds in the nation.

-If you’re looking for fun things to do in Denver, Colorado then you’ll love this list that we put together for you.
-There’s something for everyone in Denver.
+If you’re looking for fun things to do in Denver, Colorado, you’ll love this list we put together for you.
+There are options to suit various interests in the city that’s a mile above sea level.
 Read on and start planning your trip.